ronak026/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

-API-INTEGRATION-AND-DATA-VISUALIZATION
-# Task 1 — Weather Dashboard (Tkinter)
+# Task 1 — API-INTEGRATION-AND-DATA-VISUALIZATION

 A simple desktop app that shows a 5‑day temperature forecast for a given city using the OpenWeatherMap API.
 It fetches forecast data, extracts time/temperature series, and displays a line chart.